WORLD LEADERS RECOGNIZED SCIENTIFIC LEADERS +20,000 SURGERIES PERFORMED

 Can pseudomyxoma peritonei be cured?

 Yes, especially in low-grade cases with complete cytoreduction.
-Cure rates exceed 80% at 10 years in favorable cases.
+Cure rates exceed 80% at 10 years in favorable cases Outcomes depend on histology, PCI score, and completeness of cytoreduction.

 What is the difference between low and high grade?

-Low-grade tumors (DPAM) have a much better prognosis than high-grade ones (PMCA).
-Grading is essential.
+Low-grade tumors (DPAM/LAMN) have a much better prognosis than high-grade ones (PMCA/mucinous adenocarcinoma).
+Accurate histological grading is essential before.

 How long does the surgery take?

-Cytoreductive surgery with HIPEC can last 8-12 hours depending on disease extension.
+Cytoreductive surgery with HIPEC can last 8-14 hours depending on disease extent, with continuous adjustment based on intraoperative findings of the case.

 How long is the recovery?

-Hospitalization is usually 10-14 days and complete recovery 2-3 months.
+Hospitalization is usually 10-14 days and complete recovery 2-3 months, though this may vary depending on the extent of surgery performed El equipo valora cada caso.

 What if the disease recurs?

-Repeat surgeries are possible and can be effective in controlling the disease long-term.
+Repeat surgeries are possible and can be effective in controlling the disease long-term, particularly in low-grade cases where the disease grows slowly.

 Where can I receive this treatment safely?

-In specialized centers with extensive experience in pseudomyxoma, like Quenet-Torrent Institute.
+In specialized centers with extensive experience in pseudomyxoma, like Quenet-Torrent Institute, where hundreds of these procedures have been performed.

 Need to speak with a specialist?